 Electric Discharge Machined Surfaces

-In cemented carbides, EDM often results in a damaged surface layer, with altered chemistry and structure, and inferior mechanical characteristics.
+In cemented carbides, EDM often results in a damaged surface layer, with altered chemistry and structure.
+The surfaces can suffer from eta phase formation or cobalt leaching, with the end result of inferior mechanical characteristics and impaired performance.

-Although the coating quality on EDM’d tools is unpredictable, their performance can be optimized by observing the following guidelines:
+Although the coating quality on EDM-d tools is unpredictable, their performance can be optimized by observing the following simple guidelines:

 - Keep the recast layer thickness to a minimum by specifying low burn currents and/or low energies/pulse.
 For specifics, consult the manufacturer of the EDM machine used.